kaiuri/nvim-juliana/README.md

 If any language is being poorly supported, please make a new issue attached with an image of how that language looks on Sublime-Text.

 If a plugin you use isn't rightly supported, please, make a new issue attached with a link to said plugin and I'll do my best to support it.

+### Important

+- Issues that have been inactive for more than 10 days are considered stale and will be closed if they aren't bug related.

 ## Pull Requests